Battle of Dürenstein: Dokhturov's and Dupont's reinforcements

+Schmitt's arrival

+Dokhturov was forced to fall back to the main army.
 Schmitt arrived at dusk, and the action continued well after dark; in mid-November night falls at close to 17:00 in the upper Danube climes.
 Despite the darkness, Schmitt descended out of the defiles and deployed his troops to assail Dupont's flank.
 As his Russians entered the fray, they came between a battalion of French and another of Russians.
 With the additional force, the French were overwhelmed, but most of the shooting subsided when the combatants could not tell apart friend from foe in the dark.
 Under the cover of darkness, aided by a waning moon, Mortier used the French flotilla to evacuate his exhausted troops to the south bank.
 The French and Russians continued to skirmish fitfully into the night as sentries encountered one another in the dark.
 Portions of Gazan's force provided any necessary rear guard action, and the following morning the remaining men were evacuated from the north shore of the Danube, while they maintained possession of only Spitz and Weissenkirchen on the north bank.
+Russian troops continued their retreat beyond the Krems River.

 Losses

-The losses were staggering: Gazan lost close to 40 percent of his division to death and wounds.
-Aside from losing five guns, 47 officers and 895 men under his command were captured, bringing the loss of effectives closer to 60 percent; furthermore, he lost the eagles of the 4th Infantry Regiment (France) and the eagle and guidon of the 4th Dragoons.
-The Russians lost around 4,000, about 16 percent of their force, and two regimental colors.
+Losses were heavy on both sides, However, the French were temporarily shocked by this battle and forced to suspend operations on the Danube.
+1,500 French prisoners, the eagle of the 4th regiment, 5 guns, a standard and a banner as trophies for the Russians.
+The total losses of the French, according to Oleg Sokolov (2019), amounted to 2,500 – 3,000 people.
+Gaston Bodart (1908) raises French losses to 6,600.
+The commander of the 1st brigade Grendorj was captured by the Russians.

+Russian military historian Alexander Mikhailovsky-Danilevsky (1844) estimates the coalition's losses at 2,000, which would be less than the French losses.
+In the future, imperial publications (1854, 1888) devoted to the battle stated that the coalition's losses were unknown.
+Bodart claim 4,000 casualties for coalition, also less than French losses.
+Sokolov, on the other hand, claims that the Russian-Austrian troops suffered greater losses than Mortier they attacked, he claim c.
+3,500 casualties.
 The Austrian Lieutenant Field Marshal Schmitt was killed as the battle concluded, probably by Russian musketry in the confused melee.
 The vineyards and the villages of Ober- and Unterloiben were destroyed, as was most of Dürenstein and Stein.
 Krems was heavily damaged; the French plundered the town at least twice, and "barbarously handled" its inhabitants.